Tejesh521/capstone/README.md

 - **Good Data Analysis**: i successfully processed log files to calculate time differences and see how traffic moved.
 The charts helped us understand traffic patterns.
 - **Effective Media Handling**: Images and sound files are downloaded and processed correctly.
 Sound files are checked for quality, and time stamps are added to images for further study.
 - **Flexible Setup**: The project code easily is updated and can handle new data sources or formats.
+-
+### Quality Assurance and Data Integrity
+- The scripts include mechanisms to handle and log errors, such as invalid JSON lines in log files or failed downloads from the remote server.
+Audio files are validated based on file size, duration, and average audio level.

+### Scalability and Flexibility
+- IF we could pass the same script through the same json format we can scale through large dataset and so that we can process the results
 ## Additional Notes
 - **Tools i Used**: i used Python libraries like Pandas for data work, Matplotlib for making charts, Paramiko for downloading files securely, and PIL for working with images.
 - **Secure Data Handling**: All data from the server was downloaded securely using SSH. i also had error handling in place to manage any problems with data quality or connections.